Castle Douglas: History

 Castle Douglas is built next to Carlingwark Loch in which traces of prehistoric crannogs can be found, evidence of early inhabitation of the area.
 A large bronze cauldron containing about 100 metal objects was found in Carlingwark Loch near Fir Island about 1866.
 The hoard of tools of iron and bronze is probably Romano-Belgic of the late first or early second centuries AD and is likely to have been a votive offering.
 It is now in the National Museums of Scotland in Edinburgh.
-To the North of the town Glenlochar is the site of two successive Roman forts, the first being erected during the invasion of Agricola and the second during the Antonine period.
-They appear to have been for cavalry units and evidence has been found that a "vicus" grew up around them.
+To the north of the town Glenlochar is the site of two successive Roman forts: the first was built during the invasion of Agricola, and the second during the Antonine period.
+They appear to have been for cavalry units, and evidence has been found that a "vicus" grew up around them.
 They were abandoned completely by around 160 AD.

-Nearby Threave Castle was a seat of the powerful "Black" Earls of Douglas.
+Nearby Threave Castle (built in the 14th century) was a seat of the powerful "Black" Earls of Douglas.
 A small collection of cottages developed by the shores of Carlingwark, which was a source of marl.
 These cottages can still be seen on the Western approach to Castle Douglas and are known as The Buchan.
 The development of a military road through Galloway built by Major William Caulfeild passed through the Carlingwark area and improved transportation connections in the 18th century.

 Traditionally Mary Queen of Scots is said to have lodged at the House of Fuffnock on the Crossmichael Road on her journey to Port Mary in 1568 after the Battle of Langside.